hozaifakhalil/SarmadTaskSolution/README.md

 # SarmadTaskSolution
 to run this project with docker do the following steps:

- docker build -t device-shop .
+ docker build -t sarmad-task .

 then:
  docker run -p 8080:8080 --rm -t device-shop